idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

     C=-0.025W.s^2
 \end{equation}

 This parameter is used in the [Functions](https://mooseframework.inl.gov/syntax/Functions/index.html) block by the `generator_torque_fn`.
 This one is used to define the torque of the generator in the component block.
-Not that the negative sign is because energy is extracted.
+Note that a negative sign is present because energy is extracted.

 !listing microreactors/gcmr/balance_of_plant/htgr_startup_transient.i block=Components/generator